DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_alternative_ways_of_publishing.md

 A range of publishing suites is available as well, which roughly fall into two categories.
 One can be described as full-blown editors, the other allows publishers to enhance existing publications with interactive features.

 ###Editors: calibre
-(Calibre)[http://calibre-ebook.com] is a "swiss army knife" for reading, converting, authoring and cataloging e-books.
-It is Open Source, runs on Mac OS X and Linux (with identical graphical interfaces on all these platforms) and is under very active development with frequent version updates.
-We recommend it as a standard tool for all e-book publishers next to pandoc and consider it superior to (older) alternatives like [Sigil](http://code.google.com/p/sigil) and [Jutoh](http://www.jutoh.com).
+[Calibre](http://calibre-ebook.com) is a 'swiss army knife' for reading, converting, authoring and cataloging e-books.
+It is open source, runs on Windows, Mac OS X, and Linux (with identical graphical interfaces on all these platforms) and is under very active development with frequent version updates.
+We recommend it as a standard tool for all e-book publishers next to pandoc and consider it superior to (older) alternatives like [Sigil](http://code.google.com/p/sigil).
+The inexpensive commercial program [Jutoh](http://www.jutoh.com), which also runs on Windows, Mac OS X and Linux, is superior as an easy-to-use graphical editor for e-books since it gives writers and editors a user interface similar to that of Microsoft Word.
+Jutoh is less powerful as a document converter and e-book database.

-Calibre can be used to
+Calibre can be used to:

 * open and read EPUB files on a personal computer;